 Our commitment to net neutrality

 This regulation is a major achievement for the Digital Single Market.
-It creates the individual and enforceable right for end-users to access and distribute internet content and services of their choice.
+It creates the individual and enforceable right for end-users in the EU to access and distribute internet content and services of their choice.
+The Regulation also enshrines the principle of non-discriminatory traffic management.
 Common EU rules on net neutrality ensure that the same provisions apply across Europe.

 Every European must be able to have access to the open internet and all content and service providers must be able to provide their services via a high-quality open internet.
-Under these rules, blocking, throttling and discrimination of internet traffic by Internet Service Providers (ISPs) is not allowed in the EU, save for three exhaustive exceptions (compliance with legal obligations; integrity of the network; congestion management in exceptional and temporary situations) and users are free to use their favourite apps and services no matter the offer they subscribe to.
+Under these rules, blocking, throttling and discrimination of internet traffic by Internet Service Providers (ISPs) is not allowed in the EU, save for three exhaustive exceptions (compliance with legal obligations; integrity of the network; congestion management in exceptional and temporary situations) and users are free to use their favourite apps and services.

 All traffic has to be treated equally.
 This means, for example, that there can be no prioritisation of traffic in the internet access service.
 At the same time, equal treatment allows reasonable day-to-day traffic management according to objectively justified technical requirements, and which must be independent of the origin or destination of the traffic and of any commercial considerations.
 Common rules on net neutrality mean that internet access providers cannot pick winners or losers on the internet, or decide which content and services are available.

-The rules also give certainty for internet access providers and providers of content and applications to offer specialised services with specific quality requirements, including necessary safeguards to ensure the open internet is not negatively affected by the provision of these services.
-Specialised services cannot be a substitute to internet access services, can only be provided if there is sufficient network capacity to provide them in addition to any internet access service and must not be to the detriment of the availability or general quality of internet access services for end-users.
+The Regulation also clarifies the requirements regarding the provision of specialised services with specific quality requirements by internet access providers and providers of content and applications.
+They must respect certain safeguards to ensure that the open internet is not negatively affected by the provision of these services.
+Specialised services cannot be a substitute to internet access services, they can only be provided if there is sufficient network capacity to provide them in addition to any internet access service and they must not be to the detriment of the availability or general quality of internet access services for end-users.

 The role of regulators and BEREC guidelines

-National Regulatory Authorities (NRAs) will have to monitor market developments.
-They will have the powers and the obligation to assess traffic management, comercial practices and agreements and to effectively enforce the Regulation.
+National Regulatory Authorities (NRAs) have to monitor market developments.
+They have the powers and the obligation to assess traffic management, comercial practices and agreements and to effectively enforce the Regulation.

 Annual country reports on open internet from national regulators

-According to the EU open internet rules (Article 5 of Regulation (EU) 2015/2120) national regulatory authorities (NRAs) should closely monitor and ensure compliance with the provisions on open internet.
+According to Article 5 of the Regulation, national regulatory authorities (NRAs) have to closely monitor and ensure compliance with the provisions on open internet.
 NRAs are requested to publish annual reports and share these with the Commission and BEREC.

 The Commission makes available the annual country reports from national regulators on open internet received.

 These reports were prepared by the national regulatory authorities (NRAs) and sent to the Commission and BEREC.
-The first set covers the first 12 months after the open internet rules became applicable on 30 April 2016.
+The first set of reports covered the first twelve months of applicability of the open internet rules, i.e. from 1 May 2016 to end of April 2017.
+The second set of reports covered the year from 1 May 2017 until 30 April 2018.

-The reports will serve as a basis for BEREC's Report on the implementation of the net neutrality rules expected by the end of the year.
-The reports will also be used by the Commission in the next Europe's Digital Progress Report in 2018.
+The reports serve as a basis for BEREC's Report on the implementation of the net neutrality rules expected by the end of the year.
+The reports will also be used by the Commission in the next DESI Report and for the report on the open internet rules to be presented in April 2019 to the European Parliament and to the Council.

 - BEREC Guidelines on the Implementation by National Regulators of European Net Neutrality Rules